In 2021, we reduced product packaging by more than 727,000 pounds and added How2Recycle logos onto more than 250 items.*

-Hormel Foods uses more than 12,000 unique items to package and produce our products, including corrugated paperboard, labels, films, cans, plastic bags, displays, glass containers, metal closures and plastic closures.
-Approximately 87 percent of our product packaging, by weight, is recyclable and/or made from recycled materials.
+Hormel Foods uses more than 73,000 unique items to package and produce our products, including corrugated paperboard, labels, films, cans, plastic bags, displays, glass containers, metal closures and plastic closures.
+Approximately 83% of our product packaging, by weight, is recyclable and more than 30% is made from recycled materials.